pixelpicosean/lesser-panda/README.md

 - Automatically choose the best resolution based on configs.
 - Tag is supported by sub-systems.
 - Mobile friendly.
+- Rotate prompt for mobile devices with just a few configs.
 - ES6 based scripting environment.
 - CSS style can be imported by using standard ES6 module system.
 - Live-reload browsers after any changes are saved.